whaitukay/openwhisk-openshift/README.md

 # NOTE:
-This repository has been moved upstream:  https://github.com/apache/incubator-openwhisk-deploy-openshift
+This repository was forked from:  https://github.com/projectodd/openwhisk-openshift

 # OpenWhisk on OpenShift